Slowlybomb/Exoplanets/README.md

 # Exoplanets Finder AI

-Interactive dashboard for exploring NASA Exoplanet Archive KOI statistics with a streamlined Tailwind CSS UI.
+Interactive dashboard for exploring NASA Exoplanet Archive KOI statistics—"KOI" stands for *Kepler Object of Interest*, a star system where NASA's Kepler telescope spotted something that might be a planet.
 The front-end is built with Vite, React, and TypeScript; CSV data is parsed with `d3-dsv`, rendered as insight cards, ranked tables, and a 3D orbit preview powered by react-three-fiber.

 ## Prerequisites
 - Node.js 18 or newer (ships with npm 9+).
 Use [`nvm`](https://github.com/nvm-sh/nvm) or [`fnm`](https://github.com/Schniz/fnm) if you manage multiple versions.